Alinto/SOGo6-server/docs/CODING_RULE.md

         return
 ```
 ### Typing hint
 Use as much as typing hint you can.
-The only goal os fot the IDE to know which object and which methods can be used.
+The only goal is for the IDE to know which object and which methods can be used.

 To avoid import only for typing use this structure:
 ```python